sw180283/comp110-worksheets/README.md

 After being assigned our pair programming groups, we have decided to compelte the tasks of creating an interactive mood board and power-ups.
 Both of these tasks involve sci-fi genre so interest our group.

 ##Week 5 - Picture Techniques & Essay Peer Reviews

+//colour ranges
+//struggled with distances
+//attempt to dedicate an hour to practise in class demonstration

 To complete our COMP120 assignment, we learnt more about picture techniques including changing colours based on certain colour ranges, found colour distances between two colours and also restricted these changes to certain pixels.
 I found this task difficult, confusing my getColor function assuming that getColor(black) was required instead of actually black.getColor().